jcavera/subjective_time/README.md

 This is python to this is an easy one.
 First you'll need a python 3.10 (or later) environment on whatever machine you use.
 I've tested this on Windows 10/11 and Ubuntu 24.x.
 It should be fine anywhere since there's nothing particularly platform dependant in the code.
-After you have a python environment installed...
+The potential exception to what I just said: I do make use of Tkinter for graphics and that may not be appropriate if you're wanting to run this in an embedded system.
+All of the graphics calls are isolated to the App class in app_main.
+So that said, fter you have a python environment installed...

 - Download the entire project and uncompress it to wherever you want it.
 - Make sure that the directory structure is just like it appears in this repository.